vectara/hallucination-leaderboard/README.md

 # Hallucination Leaderboard

-Public LLM leaderboard computed using our Hallucination Evaluation Model.
+Public LLM leaderboard computed using Vectara's Hallucination Evaluation Model.
 We plan to update this monthly, or sooner when appropriate.

 Last updated on November 1st, 2023